A Historical Perspective

 Activities organized & sponsored by ICEC

-- SAT review classes; Geography Bee classes - these are conducted by external instructors upon request
+- SAT review classes; Geography Bee classes - conducted by external instructors upon request

 - Academic advisement/career guidance by UF faculty & staff

 - Continuing Medical Education seminars

 - Annual Health Fair - Free health education for the community

 - Celebration of India's Republic Day & Independence Day